jasonbgarland/alphabet/chalicelib/api/docs/alphabet.md

 ### 400

 The endpoint will return a 400 response if the `string` parameter is omitted.
-This response will be a JSON object with keys for `message` and `error` as follows:
+This response will be a JSON object as follows:

 ```json
 {